 Among the hundreds of community groups that are present along the river, there are over three dozen organizations and initiatives that focus on the river itself, some of which have been active for over three decades.
 Healthier, more socially connected communities were the third most important river-related issue for community members.
 The LA River's connection to the region's history, ecology, and culture makes it a prime venue and tool for both community engagement and education.
 Community members felt it was most important for people to learn how the river benefits and supports the environment (38%); ecology, habitat, and vegetation (33%); and current hydrology and uses of the river (21%).
 Though some adjacent communities currently take advantage of the river, a reimagined river with increased activity could serve as a platform and front door for all surrounding communities.
+Additionally, a comprehensive and inclusive history of the river and the environmental and social impacts of its development on underserved communities provides a relevant and powerful educational tool for all communities.

-Figure 175.
+Figure 185.
 LA County Engagement and Education Need.